earthly/website/blog/_posts/2024-01-30-showboaters.md

 There are some redundancies in the first, and because of that, it's possible to have errors.
 You learn to skim over the boilerplate parts of code, but those parts can have bugs, hence the error in the first version.
 The slightly shorter expression-based code has less room for error.

 I'm not a C++ programmer, but C++'s `constexpr` is another great example of improved expressiveness and readability.
-Doing things at compile time previously involved templates, but now you can use `constexpr`:
+Doing things at compile time previously involved macros or templates, but now you can use `constexpr`:

 ~~~{.cpp caption="constexpr in c++"}
 constexpr double circleArea(double radius) {